STAKEHOLDER MANAGEMENT & ENGAGEMENT GUIDE

 You should also mention to them that you are looking to also identify senior managers and executives of impacted organizations who are considered critical internal stakeholders.

-As you conduct your stakeholder identification and information gathering, you should document your findings in a stakeholder management matrix template.
+As you conduct your stakeholder identification and information gathering, you should document your findings in your AGS Stakeholder Management Matrix Template.

 Step 2.
 Stakeholder Assessment

 The next step in your stakeholder engagement strategy, after gathering your list of stakeholders and stakeholder groups, will be to conduct an assessment of each stakeholder’s desired commitment levels and influence of the program.
-And, then document this information in the stakeholder matrix and mapping tool that you created from scratch by yourself, or obtained from AGS.
+And, then document this information in your AGS stakeholder matrix and mapping tool.

 You should also gather information on who will be responsible for executing the engagement and management approach for each identified stakeholder.

-If you are creating your stakeholder management matrix template from scratch, make sure to include columns for capturing each individual’s current level of commitment, desired level of commitment and other important information including: role, title, reporting structure, level of influence, and ability to impact the project’s success.
+Enter all of this information into your AGS Stakeholder Management Toolkit’s template which includes columns for capturing each individual’s current level of commitment, desired level of commitment, and other important information including: role, title, reporting structure, level of influence, and ability to impact the project’s success.

-Make sure to develop reporting stats on your stakeholder identification and analysis.
-For example, how many stakeholders have a high ability to impact the project?
-How many are considered Critical Stakeholders?
-How many have a high level of change management expertise?
-Etc.
+Make sure to develop reporting stats and insights from your stakeholder identification and analysis.
+For example, the AGS Stakeholder Tool has an analytics dashboard that provides a holistic view of how many stakeholders have a high ability to impact the project, how many are considered Critical Stakeholders, as well as visual views of each stakeholder’s organizational change management competency.

 Another important criteria to assess is identifying which manager is receptive or resistant to the change.
-This knowledge will enable you to develop more efficient stakeholder engagement and a resistant management plan.
+This knowledge will enable you to develop more efficient stakeholder engagement and a resistance management plan.
+This will also need to be documented in your stakeholder engagement matrix template.

 Step 3: Engage and Prepare Stakeholders